Open Source vs Closed LLMs: Choosing the Right Model in 2026

 Pro Tip: The breakeven point between premium closed APIs and self-hosted open models is approximately 5-10 million tokens per month.
 Below that volume, APIs are simpler and cheaper.
 Above it, self-hosting saves 50-90% annually.

-Self-hosting isn't just GPU rental.
-Realistic total cost of ownership includes:
+Self-hosting is not just GPU rental.
+A realistic total cost of ownership includes:

-• Infrastructure staff: MLOps engineers to manage deployment, monitoring, and updates
+• Infrastructure staff: At least one MLOps engineer to manage deployment, monitoring, and updates

 • Inference optimization: Choosing and tuning serving frameworks (vLLM, SGLang, TensorRT-LLM)

-• Quantization trade-offs: 4-bit quantization (Q4_K_M) retains approximately 92% of original quality; AWQ retains approximately 95%.
-This quality loss may or may not matter for your use case
+• Quantization trade-offs: 4-bit quantization (Q4_K_M) retains approximately 92% of original quality; AWQ retains approximately 95%

 • Uptime and redundancy: No SLA unless you build one yourself